 Why this orbit helps

 Near-rectilinear halo orbits belong to the halo families around the Earth-Moon balance points.
-Gateway's planned orbit swings within about 3,000 km of the north pole, then climbs to roughly 70,000 km above the south pole.
+The Gateway reference orbit swings within about 3,000 km of the north pole, then climbs to roughly 70,000 km above the south pole.
 Because orbital motion is slowest near that high point, the relay spends much of each 6.5-day lap in the part of the sky a south-pole site can use.
+Gateway itself was paused in March 2026; the orbit family stands on its own as relay geometry.

 04 · Farside relay